 Florida Tech is considered one of the top schools to get a master’s in physics.
 High-tech facilities in the F. W. Olin Physical Sciences Building include state-of-the-art laboratories, clean rooms and darkrooms, and a 3,000 sq. ft. high bay area and rooftop observatory.
 The university has a large, staffed machine shop, as well as an electronics facility, complete with microelectronics and fiber optics lab.

 “What Physics Research or Other Opportunities Can I Expect? ”

 Conducting hands-on research and participating in other learning experiences are an important part of every degree program at Florida Tech.
 Giving students hands-on activities with the tools and techniques they will use in future career-related scientific research provides valuable experience for students to better understand their chosen field.

-Research opportunities may include work conducted on campus at one of our many labs or off campus at various national and international facilities.
-Core competencies include analytics mechanics, electromagnetic theory, quantum mechanics and thermodynamics.
-Students apply their curriculum through world-class experiments such as the Compact Muon Solenoid at CERN by using our advanced Ortega .8-m telescope.
+Research opportunities may include work conducted on campus at one of our many labs or off-campus at various national and international facilities.
+Core competencies include analytics mechanics, electromagnetic theory, quantum mechanics, and thermodynamics.

 Some of the organizations around the world that provide Florida Tech students with opportunities include:

 Physics research topics could include design and construction of detector systems for experimentation, data collection and analysis.
 Students are encouraged to publish their physics research in noted industry journals, including: